How Do I Obtain Medical Marijuana in Georgia? | Cannabis Oil Law

 • Mitochondrial disease

-• Post-traumatic stress disorder for a patient who is at least 18 years old
+• Post-traumatic stress disorder (resulting from direct exposure to or witnessing of a trauma for a patient who is at least 18 years of age)

 How do I obtain medical marijuana in Georgia?

-Who is eligible for a Low THC Registry card?
+Who is eligible for a Low THC Oil card?

-1. An adult with one of the eligible diseases.
+1. Patients must be an adult resident of Georgia with one of the eligible conditions specified in the law.

-2. A legal guardian of an adult with one of the eligible diseases.
+1. A legal guardian of an adult resident of Georgia with one of the eligible conditions.

-Where do I go to get my Low THC Registry card?
+Where do I go to get my Low THC Oil card?

-How much does the Low THC Registry card cost?
+How much does the Low THC Oil card cost?

 How long is the card valid?

-The card is valid for two years from the date the card is issued.
+The card is valid for five years from the date the cardholder’s payment is processed.

 Is marijuana legal in Georgia?

-No, the law only authorizes legal possession of up to 20 fl oz. of low THC oil by qualified persons.
+No, the law only authorizes legal possession of up to 20 fluid ounces of low-THC oil by qualified persons.
 Possession of any form of marijuana by an unauthorized person is a violation of state and federal law.

 Where can I purchase medical cannabis products?
 Can my pharmacist obtain it?